 Example 35: The locNote element

 The locNoteRule element associates the content of the locNote element with the message with the identifier 'DisableInfo' and flags it as important.
-This would also work if the rule was in an external file, allowing to provide notes without modifying the source document.
+This would also work if the rule is in an external file, allowing it to provide notes without modifying the source document.

 <myRes>